Simplon-hdf/concepteur-developpeur.com/3-conception/02-pre-design/en/article.md

 Anyway, it's mandatory to establish a project kick-off document with the client.
 Just consider it as a part, albeit not very fun, but **very enriching aspect of the job**.

 Depending on your methodology, the name of such a document may change, but its purpose is carved in stone; you must **persuade the client** to give you the project, and with a document like this, you are heading in the right direction.

+## Structure and Format

+Regarding the structure of this document, we recommend a structure that follows the order of appearance in this article, which includes:

+- Setting the Context
+- Team Presentation
+- Presentation of Problems, Issues, and Solutions
+  - Subsection about Solution 1
+  - Subsection about Solution 2
+  - Subsection ...
+- Identification of Personas
+- Conclusion

+You don't have to follow this structure strictly, but it seems interesting in terms of organization.
+However, create a structure that seems **relevant** and **cohesive** to you.

+As for the format of your document, when working on the document and you don't have a final version or it's not yet well-established, we recommend using Markdown.
+It is quick, lightweight, and concise.

+However, when you intend to distribute your document, prefer a widely-used format like PDF, for example.